New York Magazine

 The Dumbo Loft

 155 Water St., nr.
-Pearl St., Dumbo 718-310-3040; thedumboloft.com
+Pearl St., Dumbo; 718-310-3040; thedumboloft.com

 Gary's Loft

 28 W. 36th St., nr.
-Fifth Ave., penthouse; 212-244-0907; garysloft.com
+Fifth Ave., penthouse; 212-244-0970; garysloft.com

 545 W. 25th St., nr.
-Tenth Ave., 14th and 21st fl.; 212-242-7800, ext.
-11; theglasshouses.com
+Tenth Ave., 14th and 21st fls.; 212-242-7800; theglasshouses.com

-These two spaces are more polished than most lofts, with floor-to-ceiling Hudson River views, shiny terrazzo floors, and a state-of-the-art sound system.
+These two spaces are more polished than most lofts, with floor-to-ceiling Hudson River views, shiny terrazzo floors, and state-of-the-art sound systems.
 Glasshouse 14 is 3,600 square feet; Glasshouse 21 is 3,400 square feet and has a terrace.
 Both can fit 200 for cocktails and up to 150 for a seated reception.
 Prices upon request.

 The Green Building

-452 Union St., at Bond St., Gowanus 718-522-3363; thegreenbuildingnyc.com
+452 Union St., at Bond St., Gowanus; 718-522-3363; thegreenbuildingnyc.com

 Hudson Terrace

 621 W. 46th St., nr.
-Eleventh Ave.; 212-315-9400; hudsonterracenyc.com
+11th Ave.; 212-315-9400; hudsonterracenyc.com

 Kai Studio